canonical/vanilla-framework/templates/docs/base/separators.md

 Vanilla gives you multiple ways to separate parts of the content with a horizontal line.

+The default `<hr>` element is used to separate content sections.
+For any additonal styling options (muted or highlighted separators) use the [rule component](/docs/patterns/rule).

 ## Horizontal rule

 Use the standard `<hr />` element to introduce section breaks.